Dolly Castro Stuns In Snakeskin-Print Dress That Hugged All Her Curves

-Dolly Castro has been sharing a mix of photos of herself in workout gear and dresses lately, and her newest one was of her posing indoors in a yellow ensemble.
-The Nicaraguan bombshell rocked a yellow snakeskin-print dress, which hugged her curves tightly.
-Her cleavage could be spotted thanks to the low scoop-neckline, and she placed her hands on her hips for the shot.
-The snakeskin design featured a bright yellow patch on her left side, while the model completed her look with a matching shirt that she left unbuttoned.
+Dolly Castro has been sharing a mix of photos of herself in workout gear and dresses lately, and her newest one featured her posing indoors in a yellow ensemble.
+The Nicaraguan bombshell rocked a yellow snakeskin-print dress, an outfit that hugged her curves tightly.
+Her cleavage was visible thanks to the low scoop neckline as she placed her hands on her hips for the shot.
+The snakeskin design featured a bright yellow patch on her left side, while the model completed her look with a matching shirt, which she left unbuttoned.

-Dolly smiled widely in the shot, and wore her hair down in a middle part.
-She left the bottom of her locks in curls, and accessorized with bedazzled Chanel earrings.
-She kept the theme rolling with a Chanel belt, both which spelled out the brand’s name.
-Her makeup emphasized her eyes, as she rocked dark eyeliner and eyeshadow.
+Dolly smiled widely in the shot and wore her hair down in a middle part.
+She left the bottom of her locks in curls and accessorized with bedazzled Chanel earrings.
+She kept the theme rolling with a Chanel belt, which, like the earrings, spelled out the brand’s name.
+Her makeup emphasized her eyes as she rocked dark eyeliner and eyeshadow.

-The model was seen posing in front of a hallway between two, white walls.
-The update was geotagged in Los Angeles County, and has been liked over 13,000 times so far.
-Admirers left nice compliments in the comments section.
+The model was seen posing in front of a hallway between two white walls.
+The update was geotagged in Los Angeles County and has been liked over 13,000 times so far.
+As of this writing, close to 300 admirers left nice compliments in the comments section.

 “@missdollycastro missing your bikini pictures,” hinted a fan.